agpavlik/React-Hooks-Notes/README.md

 #### Anatomy:

-useDebugValue takes two arguments:

-- The first argument is the value you want to debug.
-This can be any data or value that you find relevant for debugging.
-It can be a primitive data type like a string or number, or it can be an object or function.

-- The second argument is an optional formatting function that will be applied to the debug value.
+useDebugValue takes twuseId is a React Hook for generating unique IDs that can be passed to accessibility attributes.is an optional formatting function that will be applied to the debug value.
 This function can format the value in a way that makes it more informative or human-readable.
 It is only called when the React DevTools are open and when it's needed to display the value.

 #### Key Concepts: